SunLee128/Tic-Tac-Toe-Game/readme.md

 !(flowchart[Flowchart.png])

 ### Demonstrated Skills
-* Management skills to design & create a product using CSS, html and Java Script
 * Accessing and manipulating DOM
 * Knowlege in Event handling such as eventListener or Timeout
 * Utilising Higher order functions to control flows
 * Desing a simple layout using Flexbox
-* How to overlaying elements in CSS
+* Overlaying elements in CSS
-* How to apply CSS animation
+* Applying CSS animation

 ### Challanges
 * Articulating problems and solutions.